 As technology has changed, computer-based media has become a popular communication technology.
 The digital media specialist degree introduces students to essential web design software, basic troubleshooting, help desk technical skills, and business-centered official applications such as document processing, spreadsheets, databases, and presentation software.
-The digital media specialist degree also introduces students to computer graphic design software and computer programming, animation, and web design.
+The digital media specialist degree also introduces students to computer graphic design software and computer programming, animation, web design, and other current topics such as social media, podcasting, digital photography and video production.
 The course focuses on informational, business, commercial, entertainment, and media-based applications.
 This degree incorporates vendor certification training, specifically in Adobe certifications, for students preparing for entry-level employment or career advancement in a variety of occupations within the digital media field.